alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 # Upgrading

-To upgrade to the latest version, follow these steps:
+To upgrade to the latest version, follow these simple steps:

 1. Say “download profiles update”.
 1. Put the `alterNERDtive-voiceattack-profiles.vax` file from Github into the